Ara the Handsome

 Ara the Handsome (or Ara the Beautiful, Արա Գեղեցիկ) is a legendary Armenian hero and king.
 He is the son of the legendary king Aram and a descendant of the Armenian patriarch Hayk.
-Scholars believe that Ara, Aram and Hayk were originally deities who were later reinterpreted as legendary human heroes.
+Scholars believe that Ara, Aram, and Hayk were originally deities who were later reinterpreted as legendary human heroes.
 Ara represented a dying-and-rising agricultural god and is thought to have embodied fertility within the Indo-European triad of sovereignty, war, and fertility, along with Hayk and Aram.
-Ara is the subject of a popular legend in which the Akkadian queen Semiramis (Shamiram in Armenian), desiring the handsome Armenian king, wages war against Armenia to capture him and bring him back to her, alive.
+Ara is the subject of a popular legend in which the Assyrian queen Semiramis (Shamiram in Armenian), desiring the handsome Armenian king, wages war against Armenia to capture him and bring him back to her, alive.
 Ara is killed in the war, and Semiramis attempts to bring him back to life.

 Name

 The etymology of the name Ara (also spelled Արայ, Aray) is uncertain, but it is phonologically similar to the Armenian descendants of Proto-Indo-European h₂nḗr, such as ayr 'man'; some of the derivatives of this root begin with ar-, like ari 'brave'.
 The folk tale hero Ari Armaneli is considered to be a version of Ara the Handsome.
 The name has been compared with that of Ares, the Greek god of war; Ara, a figure in the Avesta; and with Er, a character in a tale recounted in Plato's Republic who returns from the dead (see below).
 In the Armenian tradition Ara's name is connected with the names of Mount Ararat, the province of Ayrarat, and Mount Aragats.